Biometric and App Logins Will Soon Be Pushed Across the Web - Slashdot

 Re: (Score:2)

+Reads to me like it's a standardised interface to a password manager (LastPass, KeePass, etc) with some verification, anti-replay, etc on top, and using longer and better-generated secrets than a handful of typeable characters.

+Not to mention that, legally speaking, in many countries passwords are protected by your right to silence.
+Biometrics typically aren't; you can be legally compelled to provide a fingerprint, say, to unlock an account or a device.

 Could you run this by a security department?
-(Score:2)
+(Score:3)

 Or are you afraid of going deaf because of the volume of the "OH HELL NO!" that will be yelled at you?